lsst-dm/dmtn-308/index.rst

 - AlloyDB uses a primary and replica setup, with the primary node handling writes and the replica nodes handling reads.
 This allows AlloyDB to scale out horizontally to multiple nodes.
 - AlloyDB does not sufficiently scale in terms of storage capacity, as it has a (previously mentioned) maximum storage capacity of 128 TiB per primary instance.
 - This platform does not have true horizontal scalability, as it uses a primary and replica setup, which is not the same as sharding data across multiple nodes.
+- Query volume scaling could be achieved by adding read replicas, but this would not address the storage capacity limitations.
+Additionally, read replicas require storing the data multiple times, which could be expensive.
 - **AlloyDB likely does not have sufficient scalability for the PPDB.**

 BigQuery